photostructure/exiftool-vendored.js/README.md

     console.log(`Make: ${tags.Make}, Model: ${tags.Model}`)
   });

+// Read tags from image.jpg, but use numeric values for Orientation: const tagsPromise = exiftool.read("image.jpg", ["-Orientation#"])

 // Extract the low-resolution thumbnail in `path/to/image.jpg`,
 // write it to `path/to/thumbnail.jpg`, and return a Promise<void>
 // that is fulfilled when the image is extracted: